What is Big Bento Lunch?

 When is the official date of Big Bento Lunch?

 March 1-31.
 While the anniversary is March 11, we encourage Big Bento Lunch participants to host their lunch any time during March.
+We have extended it this year to include the month of April.

 What does Big Bento Lunch do with the money raised?